Specialisations

 Is this the right specialisation for me?

-We aim to prepare you to contribute to the understanding of inflammation and pathological threads, and develop new treatment strategies.
+We aim to prepare you to contribute to the understanding of inflammation and pathological threats, and develop new treatment strategies.
 The development includes engineering of the immune system to develop cell therapies, antibody therapy, vaccination, drug development and gene therapy.

 This is the specialisation for you:

-if you wish to pursue a career either in industry (biotechnology) or academia.
+- if you wish to pursue a career either in industry (biotechnology) or academia.

 What will I learn?